joshwcomeau/leitner/README.md

 // month, instead of `11`.)
 ```

-- In the project directory, run `npm run start`
+- In the project directory, run `node index.js`.
+It'll tell you which cards to review!

-Tomorrow, run `npm run start` again.
+- Tomorrow, run `npm run start` again.
 It'll compare your system's date against the `INITIAL_DATE` you entered, to figure out which cards you need to review.

-### Even easier
+### Bash alias

-You can add a Bash alias to make it even easier to use this program.
+I'm lazy, and I didn't want to have to `cd` into this project directory every day.
+So I created a quick alias on my machine.

 I added the following line to my `.bashrc` program: